 Research Professor, Department of Human & Organizational Development and Peabody Research Institute - Vanderbilt University

-William McDougall Professor of Public Policy Studies - Duke University
+Pritzker Professor of Early Learning Policy Studies - Duke University

 Senior Research Scientist, Frank Porter Graham Child Development Institute - University of North Carolina at Chapel Hill

 Greg J. Duncan

 Distinguished Professor, School of Education - University of California, Irvine

 Former Brookings Expert